Sign in

 Common Mistakes to Avoid

-• Follow the same sequence and pattern if more than one form is used.
-The concrete needs to be strong enough to support all loads.
+• If multiple forms exist, maintain the same sequence for removal; the concrete must be strong enough to support all loads.

-• Place your reinforcements correctly to prevent warping, slumping, or uneven forms.
+• Correctly position reinforcements to prevent warping or uneven forms.

 What Happens If You Remove the Forms Too Early?